bonitasoft/bonita-doc/md/import-and-export-a-process.md

 * This feature is available in the Performance, Efficiency, and Teamwork editions.

-See the [Aris website](http://www.softwareag.com/corporate/products/az/aris/default.asp) for more information about exporting in the BPMN 2.0 format ready for importing into Bonita BPM Studio.
+See the [Aris website](http://www.softwareag.com/corporate/products/az/aris/default.asp) for more information about exporting in the BPMN 2.0 format ready for importing into Bonita Studio.

 #### XPDL from Bonita 4 (\*.xpdl)

 The .xpdl format will only be compatible if it was created in Bonita 4.x.
-If the .xpdl file was created by an application other than Bonita 4.x, it cannot be imported into Bonita BPM Studio.
+If the .xpdl file was created by an application other than Bonita 4.x, it cannot be imported into Bonita Studio.

 #### jBPM 3.2 (processdefinition.xml)